advance100/doc_webpack/webpack-options.md

 ### `output.jsonpFunction`

-The JSONP function used by webpack for asnyc loading of chunks
+The JSONP function used by webpack for asnyc loading of chunks.

+A shorter function may reduce the filesize a bit.
+Use different identifier, when having multiple webpack instances on a single page.

 > Default: `"webpackJsonp"`

 ### `output.hotUpdateFunction`

-The JSONP function used by webpack for asnyc loading of hot update chunks
+The JSONP function used by webpack for asnyc loading of hot update chunks.

 > Default: `"webpackHotUpdate"`